PaddlePaddle/Paddle/doc/howto/cluster/cmd_argument_en.md

 ## Async SGD Update

-You can modify the parameters of `optimize` to support Async SGD update, for example:
+We can set some parameters of the optimizer to make it support async SGD update.
+For example, we can set the `is_async` and `async_lagged_grad_discard_ratio` of the `AdaGrad` optimizer:

 ```python
 adagrad = paddle.optimizer.AdaGrad(